Everest Base Camp

 Other options include noodles, fried rice, and soups, which are adjusted based on altitude and available ingredients.
 Breakfast usually consists of porridge, eggs, and toast, providing slow-release energy for uphill sections.
 Lunch is typically lighter, such as sandwiches or noodle bowls eaten on the trail, while dinner is heartier to aid recovery and keep warm.

 Hot drinks and soups serve two purposes: replenishing fluids and providing warmth in the cold mountain climate.
-Trekking requires bursts of energy, so nuts, chocolates, energy bars, and water or herbal tea are consumed throughout the day to help prevent dehydration at high altitudes.
+Nuts, chocolates, and energy bars provide bursts of energy throughout the day, while water and herbal tea help prevent dehydration at high altitudes.
 Smaller, frequent meals are best above 4,000 m, where appetite naturally decreases.

 If you are interested in a similar adventure in Nepal: